-For each supported combination of PRF, counter location, value of r, and value of L, the evaluator shall generate 10 pseudorandom key derivation key values (K_1).
-If there is only one value of L that is evenly divisible by h, the evaluator shall generate 20 values of K_1 for it.
-This means that a total of 40 values of K_1 are generated for each {PRF, counter location, r} combination.

-For each value of K_1 , the evaluator shall supply this data to the TOE in order to produce the keying material output K_0 .
-Depending on the location of the counter relative to the fixed input data, the following data must also be supplied:
+For each supported combination of I_length, MAC, salt, PRF, counter location, value of r, and value of r, the evaluator shall generate 10 test vectors that include pseudorandom input values r, and pseudorandom salt values.
+If there is only one value of r that is evenly divisible by r, the evaluator shall generate 20 test vectors for it.
+For each test vector, the evaluator shall supply this data to the TOE in order to produce the keying material output.